Swedish Bombshell Anna Nystrom Is The Ultimate Sexy Librarian In A Tight Plaid Skirt And Boots

 However, Anna has also been branching out into other areas, such as nature photography and DIYs, as recently covered in a previous Inquistitr article.
 Naturally, the blonde bombshell looks true to form in the DIY photo by wearing only the tightest of tanks.

-She similarly wears a tight top in her most recent photo, but in honor of the autumnal weather, it is a cream ribbed mockneck shirt.
+She similarly wears a tight top in her most recent photo, but in honor of the autumnal weather, it is a cream ribbed mock-neck shirt.
 As a knit fabric, it clings to every curve, wildly flattering the Swedish stunner.

 The ensemble also includes a brown plaid skirt with an oversized belt.
 The skirt is tight and hits at the waist, emphasizing the model’s fantastic hourglass figure.
 Completing the sexy librarian look is a pair of suede boots.